xguigax/fraud-detection-pipeline/README.md

 Obviously these numbers are made up for the example dataset, but the point is you can translate model metrics into dollars.
 That's what actuarial firms care about.

-## Things I Learned

-**PR-AUC > ROC-AUC for imbalanced data.** This was a big one.
-ROC-AUC looks great but doesn't tell you if the model actually catches fraud.

-**Default threshold (0.5) is usually wrong.** You need to pick a threshold based on business constraints - how much fraud can you tolerate missing vs how many false alarms can investigators handle.

-**Production is different than notebooks.** Error handling, logging, monitoring, API design - none of that matters in a Jupyter notebook but it's most of the work in production.

-**Class weights > oversampling for tree models.** SMOTE made my models worse.
-Just using scale_pos_weight was better and faster.

-## What I'd Add Next

-- SHAP values to explain individual predictions
-- Automated drift detection with Evidently
-- Docker container to make deployment easier
-- Real A/B testing between models
-- Threshold optimization based on actual costs (not just F1)
-- Model retraining pipeline when performance drops

 ## Dataset